BSski/HIVE/README.md

 :date: 04.11.2020
 - more than two players can play now (interleaved training)
 - added 7 NPCs with popular PD strategies
-- players now include current episode step and type of an enemy in their observations
+- players now include current episode step and type of the enemy in their observations

 :date: 28.10.2020
 - created stable, developable version of two neural nets playing PD against each other using: